SBTabanar/SafebeatAI/README.md

 ## ⚖️ Ethical AI Disclaimer
 This application is a software prototype developed for educational and portfolio purposes.
 It is **not** a certified medical device and should **not** be used for actual clinical diagnosis.
 Always consult a board-certified physician for medical advice.

----

-## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.